-The other two threats mentioned above, that is the risk of a contagio effect and of a worsening of deleveraging and banks' capitalization problems, bring us back to issues examined in Chapter IV of this essay and raise a different problem of "fine tuning".
-To ward off these threats it is necessary to combine effective short-term measures with the redesigning of the perimeter and structure of regulation and supervision so as to eliminate the effects of the systemic risks that are present in the financial markets and prevent those risks from spreading anew.
+The other two threats bring us back instead to issues examined in Chapter IV of this essay.
+To ward off these threats it is necessary to combine effective short-term measures with the redesigning of the perimeter and structure of regulation so as to eliminate the effects of the systemic risks that are present in the financial markets and prevent those risks from spreading anew.

-The guestions with which we concluded section IV.3 raise a crucial problem.
+The questions with which we concluded section IV.3 raise a crucial problem.
 One of the most disturbing legacies of the crisis is, precisely, that it revealed that the organization of our economic and financial systems contains hotbeds of systemic risk that, as such, are non-diversifiable and lead to market failures.
 The combination of macro-prudential regulation and new, more rigorous forms of micro-regulation is intended to reduce the likelihood of these hotbeds being transformed into a conflagration.
 But, just as the use of ever more sophisticated fire-prevention systems in our houses and cities does not eliminate the function of firefighters, it would be short-sighted to neglect to construct defenses against the possibility that some of the potential systemic risks might flare up and jump the firebreaks created by the new regulatory structure.
 I have already clarified that these defenses do not require a return to the past, much less a restoration of the State as entrepreneur or banker.
 Direct public management or even long-term public interference in the allocation of financial wealth would turn intermediaries into dispensers of public services in the most traditional sense of the term; this would create a structural commingling of politics and economics and give rise to systemic distortions serious enough to hinder growth (Barucci and Messori 2009).
 Yet, the threat of systemic risks makes it impossible to reserve to the State the sole - albeit crucial - function of regulator.